tyler-technologies-oss/tyler-icons/README.md

 1. To build the npm package, run the following: `npm run build`

 ![Alt text](/docs/gifs/open_in_container.gif "open project in container")

+For more information on starting a development environment within a container see [Developing inside a Container](https://code.visualstudio.com/docs/remote/containers)

+#### DevContainers Performance Notes

+When opening this project in a DevContainer on a Windows or Mac operating system, you may experience poor disk performance due to their use of bind mounts.
+See the following article for additional information and tips on how you might [improve disk performance](https://code.visualstudio.com/remote/advancedcontainers/improve-performance).

 In situations where you're unable to make use of the WSL2 filesystem (Windows), or where you're using macOS, you'll experience the best performance by making use of the **Remote-Containers: Clone Repository in Container Volume** command within VSCode.
 See this [article](https://code.visualstudio.com/remote/advancedcontainers/improve-performance#_use-clone-repository-in-container-volume) for more information.